Last modified: January 27, 2025

 Tags vs Branches

-Tags and branches are both references to specific commits, but they behave differently:
+While both tags and branches are references to commits, they serve different purposes:

 Table of Contents